 - Clinical Pastoral Education (CPE) is interfaith professional education for ministry.
 The textbooks for CPE include in-depth study of the living human documents.
 By living human documents, we mean both the people who receive care as well as a study of ourselves, the givers of care.

-- Through the practice of ministry and the reflection thereon with supervisor and peers, the experiential learning that is CPE takes place.
+- Through the practice of ministry and the reflection thereon with Certified Educator and peers, the experiential learning that is CPE takes place.
 It brings theological students and ministers into supervised encounters with persons in crisis.
 Out of an intense involvement with persons in need and the feedback from peers and teachers, students develop a new awareness of themselves as persons and of the needs for whom they minister.

 What are the Accreditation Requirements for VA CPE Programs?